benapetr/psf/README.md

-# psf PHP simple framework - toolkit for html / js / css + many other various
-tools I often use on my projects

 This simple php framework makes it super easy to create full featured HTML pages with basically zero knowledge of HTML, CSS or JS.
 You create web pages just using the object oriented PHP code and nothing else.